atlaxt/nuxt-tawk-to/module/README.md

 |--------------|----------|----------|--------------------------------------------|
 | `propertyId` | `string` | ✅ Yes   | Your Tawk.to property ID                   |
 | `widgetId`   | `string` | ✅ Yes   | Your Tawk.to widget ID                     |

 ---

+## 🧩 Compatibility

+- ✅ Nuxt 3+
+- ❌ Nuxt 2 is not supported

+---